Developed by Homeyra Sadaghiani and Steven Pollock

 - H. Sadaghiani, J. Miller, S. Pollock, and D. Rehn, Constructing a Multiple-choice Assessment for Upper-division Quantum Physics from an Open-ended Tool, presented at the Physics Education Research Conference 2013, Portland, OR, 2013.

 - H. Sadaghiani and S. Pollock, Quantum mechanics concept assessment: Development and validation study, Phys.
 Rev. ST Phys.
 Educ.
 Res.
 11 (1), 010110 (2014).

 PhysPort provides translations of assessments as a service to our users, but does not endorse the accuracy or validity of translations.
 Assessments validated for one language and culture may not be valid for other languages and cultures.

 If you know of a translation that we don't have yet, or if you would like to translate this assessment, please contact us!

 Login or register to download the answer key and an excel scoring and analysis tool for this assessment.

-The latest version of the QMCA, released in Spring 2014, is version 5.5.7.
+The latest version of the QMCA, released in Fall 2018, is version 6.6.2.
+Version 6.6.2 contains BOTH spins and wave functions variants of some questions.
+The previous version, Version 5.5.7, included only questions with a wave function context (no spin).
 This instrument was adapted from an open-ended instrument known as the Quantum Mechanics Assessment Tool (QMAT).
 Earlier versions of the multiple-choice version were known as the QMAT-MC, before it was renamed the QMCA.